fsprojects-archive/zzarchive-Vulpes/README.md

-<h1>Welcome to Vulpes</h1>
+# Vulpes

-Vulpes is an implementation of a deep belief net, written in F# and using Alea.cuBase to connect to your PC's GPU device.
+Vulpes is an implementation of deep belief and [deep learning] (http://www.cs.nyu.edu/~yann/research/deep/), written in F# and using Alea.cuBase to connect to your PC's GPU device.